nixworks/public/news/2013/02/27/index.md

 Stephane Hessel, the former French Resistance fighter whose 2010 manifesto Time for Outrage inspired social protesters in Europe, dies aged 95.

 ### [Chuck Hagel is sworn in as United States Secretary of Defense, replacing Leon Panetta. ](/news/2013/02/27/chuck-hagel-is-sworn-in-as-united-states-secretary-of-defense-replacing-leon-panetta.md)
-_Context: Chuck Hagel, Leon Panetta, Secretary of Defense, U.S._
+_Context: Chuck Hagel, Leon Panetta, Secretary of Defense, United States_

 ### [The United States Senate confirms Jack Lew as the Secretary of the Treasury. ](/news/2013/02/27/the-united-states-senate-confirms-jack-lew-as-the-secretary-of-the-treasury.md)
 The U.S. Senate, late Wednesday, confirmed Jack Lew as the nation’s next Treasury Secretary in a vote of 71-26.